BDC Hamburger Icon

 Because every business is unique, you may need to experiment with the frequency of your email sequences to see what works best.
 Consider sending emails at the following rates:

-• One email when the average time between purchases is six months
+• One email when the average time between purchases is three, six or 12 months.

 One of the most commonly asked questions about email sequencing is how long a sequence should be.
-The answer is: it depends.
-Length will work hand in hand with frequency and your buyers’ journeys.
-The cycle will end at some point.
+The answer is: It depends.
+Length will work hand in hand with frequency and your business’s unique customer journey.

 FYIDid you know

-Some email sequence performance reports track the CTR and exit rate — or the percentage of page views in a visitor’s last session on your site — of the links in your email campaign.
-You can use your email sequence performance metrics to determine which pages on your site may need a content refresh or further optimization.
+Some email performance reports track the CTR and exit rate — the percentage of page views in a visitor's final session — for links in your email campaigns.
+Use these metrics to identify which pages may need web design updates, fresh content or optimization.

-Tailor the language you use in your email campaigns to your buyer personas, which are fictional representations of your target customers.
+Tailor the language in your email campaigns to your buyer personas — fictional representations of your target customers.
 Consider the following applications of targeted language:

 What are the benefits of email sequencing?

-Email sequencing campaigns that launch automatically based on the triggers you set reduce the amount of day-to-day labor needed to manage your email marketing.
-According to the GetResponse Email Marketing and Marketing Excellence report, 30 percent of professionals reported that saving time was the biggest benefit of marketing automation, including email sequencing.
+• Email sequencing boosts efficiency.
+Email sequencing campaigns that launch automatically based on set triggers reduce the day-to-day labor needed to manage your email marketing.
+According to Ascend2‘s State of Marketing Automation 2022 report, 38 percent of professionals reported that enabling better use of staff time was the biggest benefit of marketing automation, which includes email sequencing.

 BDC Logo